5 Top Weekly TSXV Stocks: Gold Gives Juniors Staying Power | INN

 Sticking with the Americas theme this week, Mako Mining’s primary asset is in Nicaragua, where it has its San Albino gold project.

-On September 4, the company announced infill drilling at the project had intersected 60.72 grams per tonne of gold over 3.1 meters.
+Last Wednesday, the company announced that infill drilling at the project has intersected 60.72 grams per tonne of gold over 3.1 meters.

-The results got some interest, with Mako trading up by 38.71 percent last Friday, reaching C$0.215 by the end of the week.
+The results got some interest, with Mako trading up by 38.71 percent last Friday, reaching C$0.22 by the end of the week.

 Mangazeya Mining